 Some of the risks to our infrastructure include physical damage, security breaches, capacity limitations, power surges or outages, software incompatibility and/or other disruptions beyond our control, such as natural disasters and acts of terrorism.
 From time to time in the course of our operations, we experience disruptions in our service due to factors such as cable damage, theft of our equipment, inclement weather and service failures of our third-party service providers.
-Disruptions may cause interruptions in service or reduced capacity for customers, either of which could cause us to lose customers, or increase our operating expense, both of which could adversely affect our business, revenues and cash flows.
+Disruptions may cause interruptions in service or reduced capacity for customers, either of which could adversely affect our business, revenues and cash flows.

-The success of our business depends on penetration of the Internet in India, which may be slowed or halted by technical obstacles in India.
+The success of our business depends on wider reach of network in India, which may be slowed or halted by technical obstacles in India.

-Penetration of the internet and availability of increased bandwidth in India, which is the measure of Internet penetration, is relatively low and slow compared to many developing and developed countries in the world.
-Though in recent years, the coverage of tier III/tier IV cities has increased, there may be many technical obstacles to accessing certain regions which may increase the cost of delivering internet and thereby cause a slowdown or halt the progress of internet, which will adversely affect our operations.
+Wider reach of network and availability of increased bandwidth in India, which is the measure of Network penetration, has been relatively low and slow compared to many developing and developed countries in the world.
+Though in recent years, the coverage of tier III/tier IV cities has increased, there may be many technical obstacles to accessing certain regions which may increase the cost of building the network and thereby cause a slowdown or halt the consumption of network services, which will adversely affect our operations.